eme64/blog/_posts/2024-12-24-Intro-to-C2-Part00.md

 You are very welcome to join the communal effort to improve HotSpot, and improve your own skills in the process.
 I personally can help you mostly with C2, because that is what I have been working on over the last years.
 People often have their own ideas: that is fantastic.
-But it is important to first discuss ideas, so you don't put a lot of time into something that then will be rejected in the code review.
-I would suggest you start by reaching out to us, and ask if there are any simple tasks where you can make a helpful contribution, and learn the processes of code review.
+But it is important to first discuss ideas, so you don't put a lot of effort into something that will potentially be rejected in the code review.

+We highly encourage you to reach out to us, and ask if there are any simple tasks where you can make a helpful contribution, and learn the processes of code review.

 **Helpful Links**